-For IT professionals trying to lock down information and keep the bad guys out – hackers, cybercriminals, ‘rogue’ governments, competitors, or disgruntled current and former employees –security is a losing game.
-It’s not if you will be victimized, but when, and how quickly you can recognize and resolve the problem.
+For IT professionals trying to lock down information and keep the bad guys out – hackers, cybercriminals, ‘rogue’ governments, competitors, or disgruntled current and former employees –security It’s not if you will be victimized, but when, and how quickly you can recognize and resolve the problem.
 Yet organizations – at least at the senior management level – still don’t give cybersecurity the respect (and resources) it really merits.

 - 54% of breaches remain undiscovered for months;

 - 60% of data is stolen in hours;